biovino2/rna-vel/README.md

 Which will run velocyto on any samples (bam files) that are located in the sample directory.
 If there is more than one sample located in this directory, they will be extracted and processed.

+## Copying Data
+Make sure to copy over your processed single-cell data to the data/ directory, which contain the desired cells and embedding coordinates.
+This pipeline assumes a certain naming schema in the .obsm frame for coordinates, but this can be changed in graph_velocity.py.

 ## Calculating Velocity
 You can choose to use one or more samples when calculating velocity.
 Run the command below in order to combine your subset of samples: